Definition of 'disprove'

 These examples have been automatically selected and may contain sensitive content.
 Read more…

 This might indeed be the only way to disprove claims about tax avoidance conclusively.
 Times, Sunday Times (2012)One that disproved the theory that good teams win when they are not playing well.
 The Sun (2011)There is not enough evidence in the letters to prove or disprove this hypothesis.
 The Times Literary Supplement (2010)That claim was disproved by the footage.
 Times, Sunday Times (2012)Such claims are impossible to prove or disprove.
-Times, Sunday Times (2011)Investigators said this disproved alcohol industry claims that adverts merely encourage young people to change brands.
-The Sun (2006)Can archaeology prove or disprove biblical stories?
+Times, Sunday Times (2011)Can archaeology prove or disprove biblical stories?
 Times, Sunday Times (2015)Thus the crash didn't conclusively disprove the hypothesis.
 Principles of Corporate Finance (1991)Publicly released documents in America have already disproved his claims.
 Times, Sunday Times (2010)There have been many theories over the years, but none has been proved or disproved.
 Times, Sunday Times (2008)And this is the problem with alternative medicine: how can you prove or disprove such claims?
 Times, Sunday Times (2006)There's no way to prove or disprove their theory.
 Times, Sunday Times (2009)If there is an allegation that comes to light, it cannot be proved or disproved.
 Times, Sunday Times (2006)But by definition predictions of a major change in direction cannot be disproved -- or proved.
 World History: Patterns of Change and Continuity (1995)As for the science, there is no research to prove or to disprove it.
 Times, Sunday Times (2006)There are three theories, none of which we can conclusively prove or disprove without a time machine.
 Times, Sunday Times (2015)These products all contain dozens of ingredients, and it is impossible to prove or disprove what most of them do.
 Times, Sunday Times (2014)ANYONE who can only come forward when they know no one can disprove what they claim should just keep quiet.
 The Sun (2012)In the latter case we would reserve judgement on the issue of company size and management remuneration since no clear link is either proved or disproved.
 Collins Dictionary of Economics (1993)But he admitted there was'no definitive evidence to prove or disprove the suggested link '.
 The Sun (2015)To prove or disprove the tallest tales, you need to get into Turkmenistan and see for yourself.
 Times, Sunday Times (2006)Leaving aside the circumstantial evidence, each of the three main pieces of evidence mentioned above would be enough to disprove claims that the fragment is truly ancient.
 Christianity Today (2000)

 Trends of 'disprove'